Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Preliminaries

 An \emph{open} system interacts with its environment.
-Composed with the environment, it would be a larger closed system.
-In details, for a mixed state $\rho=\sum_{i=1}^k p_i \op{\psi_i}{\psi_i}$ in an open system, there is a pure state in the larger closed system
+Composed with the environment, the large system is closed.
+In more detail, for a mixed state $\rho=\sum_{i=1}^k p_i \op{\psi_i}{\psi_i}$ in an open system, there is a pure state in the large system